 If the whole floor of the room is heated then radiant heat gives a very even spread of heat, whereas conventional heating heats one area initially and then takes time to circulate to reach the required comfort levels.

-Rising air temperature through conventional heating can cause discomfort and overheating, which in turn can reduce oxygen levels, and ultimately breathing problems if the air is too warm.
+Rising air temperature through conventional heating can cause discomfort and overheating, which in turn can reduce oxygen levels and cause breathing problems if the air is too warm.

-Radiant floor heating distributes even heat where it is needed which means no cold spots, reduces the risk of overheating the body and it is as close as you can possibly get to the ideal heating system for your home.
+Radiant floor heating distributes even heat where it is needed which means there are no cold spots, it reduces the risk of overheating the body and it is as close as you can possibly get to the ideal heating system for your home.

 Underfloor Heating also gives the same heat output as a radiator system at a lower temperature, while using 15% to 20% less energy.
-This makes Underfloor Heating more efficient and ultimately cheaper to run.
+This makes Underfloor Heating more efficient and ultimately ends up being cheaper to run.